zulip/zulip/docs/dev-env-first-time-contributors.md

 You can confirm this by looking at the command prompt, which starts with `(zulip-venv)`.
 In case it does not, your development environment might be haulted while provisioning the vagrant guest.
-Check the `/var/log/zulip_provision.log` file to find it ending with something similar to the following lines in case of successful completion:
+Check the `/var/log/zulip_provision.log` file present inside the guest machine to find it ending with something similar to the following lines in case of successful completion:

 ```
 ....
-^[[94mZulip development environment setup succeeded!^[[0m
+Zulip development environment setup succeeded!
 Get:1 http://archive.ubuntu.com trusty InRelease
 Ign http://archive.ubuntu.com trusty InRelease
 ....